sashafr/pennmaps/README.md

 ## Getting Started

+These instructions are a preliminary attempt at describing how to get up and running on your local machine using Docker.
+If you do not want to use Docker, see the non-docker installation instructions below.
+But they probably don't work any longer.

+Install Docker
+Install Docker Compose
+Run `docker-compose -f local.yml build`
+Run `docker-compose -f local.yml run --rm django python manage.py migrate` Run `docker-compose -f local.yml run --rm django python manage.py createsuperuser`

+## Old Setup Instructions

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites